CormacJ10/xml-2-csv/README.md

 "200" row must be followed by at least 1 "300" row Remove leading and trailing white spaces, tabs, additional newlines.

-1) what was done, 2) what wasn't done, 3) what would be done with more time

 The solution I created is a Python script that takes any XML file and spits out a CSV file called 'output.csv' and satisfies most of the conditions except for:
 "Remove any trailing white spaces, tabs" as will be explained on the challenges faced.